zaphosting/docs/docs/assetto-competizione-becomeadmin.md

 ---
 id: assetto-competizione-becomeadmin
 title: "Assetto Corsa Competizione: Become an admin on your own server"
-description: Information on how to become an admin on your Assetto Corsa Competizione server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to become an admin on your Assetto Corsa Competizione server from ZAP-Hosting
 sidebar_label: Become admin
 services:
   - gameserver-assetto-competizione